Maricopa Repeaters: 145.210 MHz PL 162.2

 Many thanks to the UltraStar Multitainment Center and to the Ak-Chin Tribal Council for allowing us to host this event.

 You may come across links that don't work or things that don't display properly.
-That's because either I am working on it or I broke it.
+That's because either I am still working on it or I broke it.
 Feel free to bring them to my attention by e-mailing me at email@example.com.
+To see a list of the most recent changes to the site, or leave comments, visit the forum using the button below.
 73, Steve